samozzy/sightlines/_content/volunteer.md

 Interested in either of these volunteer positions?
 Pop us an email and let us know which position you are applying for, as well as:

-a.
-What skills will you bring to the table as digital festival volunteer, and what would you most like to take away from the process?
+a) What skills will you bring to the table as digital festival volunteer, and what would you most like to take away from the process?

-b.
-How has wellbeing impacted your work?
+b) How has wellbeing impacted your work?

-c.
-Tell us about a time you used initiative to solve a problem.
+c) Tell us about a time you used initiative to solve a problem.

 Please submit a short paragraph response to each question.
 Do not include a CV or any additional materials.
 Please send your responses to us via email at <lydiaharrisonproducer@gmail.com> by **DUE DATE**.